Spain and Portugal SEPTEMBER 2027

 Avila and its impressive city walls have been awarded World Heritage by UNESCO.
 In fact, Avila’s city walls are the main symbol of the entire province.
 Behind the walls, one can find a valuable set of churches and Renaissance palaces that bear witness to the past wealth of the city.

-/ Meals: Breakfast & Dinner included
+/ Meals: Breakfast included (Lunch and Dinner are own arrangements)

 / Accommodation: Hotel Palacio de los Velada - Avila (Spain)

-Day 5, Wednesday 24 September
+Day 5, Wednesday 15 September

 El Escorial Monastery

-This morning Team Mac tour this architectural masterpiece.
-Which dates back to the late 16th Century and King Felipe II.
+Construction of El Escorial began in 1563 and ended in 1584.
 You will have plenty of time to visit the monastery which also includes a royal palace, church, pantheon, library and school.
 If you are keen walkers there is also an excellent short walk to a wonderful lookout point above the monastery!

 / Accommodation: Hotel Palacio de los Velada - Avila (Spain)

-Day 6, Thursday 25 September
+Day 6, Thursday 16 September

 / Accommodation: Parador de Cuidad Rodrigo - Cuidad (Spain)

-Day 7, Friday 26 September
+Day 7, Friday 17 September

 Sierra de Francia National Park

-Today we head into the Sierra de Francia mountain range that rises over the Northern Castilian Plateau.
+We head into the Sierra de Francia mountain range that rises over the Northern Castilian Plateau.
 Our target today is La Alberca, which is regularly voted one of the prettiest towns in Spain.
 Did we mention that it sits at 1048 meters above sea level?

 Cyclists, you have three distance to choose from today, 60km, 75km or 110km: